mendix/docs/content/en/docs/refguide/runtime/_index.md

 ### 2.9 CDN Static Config

-The CDN (Content Delivery Network) contains static configuration information which is needed by the client.
-These include the files needed to start the Mendix Client from a browser, Cascading Style Sheets (CSS files) which define the app's theme, and JavaScript files which define client-side logic.
+The Content Delivery Network (CDN) contains static configuration information which is needed by the client.
+These include the files needed to start the Mendix Client from a browser, CSS files which define the app's theme, and JavaScript files which define client-side logic.

 ### 2.10 Mendix Client